Manju-panthangi/Zoom-Car-Clone/README.md

 - Members should be able to cancel their reservations.
 - The system should maintain a vehicle log to track all events related to the vehicles.

+### Usecases
+- User
+> Add/Remove/Edit vehicle: To add, remove or modify a vehicle.
+>
+> Search catalog: To search for vehicles by type and availability.
+>
+> Register new account/Cancel membership: To add a new member or cancel an existing membership.
+>
+> Reserve vehicle: To reserve a vehicle.
+>
+> Check-out vehicle: To rent a vehicle.
+>
+> Return a vehicle: To return a vehicle.
+- Admin

+Has all the access of user.
+> Add/Remove/Edit vehicle